Porting MariaDB to IBM AIX (Part 1): 3 Weeks of Engineering Pain

 In Part 2, I’ll cover:

-• The complete “Failure Museum” of things that didn’t work
+• The complete “Failure Museum” of optimizations that didn’t work

 TL;DR